Tao-Wei/new-concept-english/lesson 68.md

 Where was Tom on Thursday, May 5th?
 He was at the hairdresser's.

-When was peeny at the baker's?
+When was Peeny at the baker's?
 She was there on Friday, June 6th.

 When were you at the dairy?